basedygt/qsreplace/README.md

 - `url_lst` should contain a list of URLs
 - `payloads` is a list of values that will replace query parameters in the URLs List
 - `edit_base_url` tells qsreplace whether or not to append payload to base urls i.e. which doesn't contain any parameters in it.
+- `url_encode` defines whether it should encode the generated urls or not